open-obfuscator/doc/omvll/introduction/compilation/index.md

 {{< hicon lvl=2 icon="fa-brands fa-android" >}}LLVM: Android NDK{{< /hicon >}}

-To compile O-MVLL for a given version of the Android NDK toolchain, we first need to identify the version of LLVM used by the given toolchain.
+To compile O-MVLL for a given version of the Android NDK toolchain, we should build the NDK plugin with the same toolchain that is used to build the NDK itself.
+This prevents us from future ABI idiosyncrasies.

+More specifically, the Android NDK is bootstrapped in a so-called 2-stage process.
+Stage-1 builds the compiler and all tools that are necessary to build the actual NDK plugin, whilst in stage-2 we use these newly-built tools to link the plugin against.
+As aforementioned, this guarantees ABI-compatibility with the target compiler.

 Let's consider that `$ANDROID_HOME` is pointing to the Android SDK root directory that contains the `ndk/`
 sub-directory:

 ```bash
 ls $ANDROID_HOME/ndk